MaximoVincente/data-structures-and-algorithms/java/datastructures/lib/src/main/java/README/Assets/tree-intersection.md

 - Using your Hashmap implementation as a part of your algorithm, return a set of values found in both trees.

 ## Input/Output
 - Input: Binary Tree 1, and Binary Tree 2
 - Output
 - Arraylist of common values

 ## Visualization

 ## Algorithm

-- Use Hashmap to hold the integer values of the two binary trees
+- Use Hashmap to hold the integer values of the two binary trees.
-- Use an arraylist to store the output values
+- Use an arraylist to store the output values.
-- Traverse both trees checking for true value
+- Traverse both trees checking for true value.
-- If true the return to the Arraylist
+- If true the return to the Arraylist.
-- Return common values
+- Return common values.

 ## Big O

 - Time: O(n) Because of the iterations n times in the for each loop.
 - Space: O(n) We use an Array list to store the output, and the space used when iterating the trees.

 ## Code

 ``` java
   public ArrayList<Integer> treeIntersection(BinaryTree tree1, BinaryTree tree2) {